nihirash/ZINC/README.md

 CP/M compatibility layer for Agon's MOS.

-Requires ez80asm 1.6 or later for building it.

-**CAUTION** It is early development version - possibly unstable behavior or any issues, use it on your risk.

 ## Usage

 Download from releases page `zinc.bin`(use only latest release) and copy it to `mos/` directory of your sd card.